sdcio/docs/docs/install/3_k8s_collocated.md

                     items:
                       type: string
                     type: array
-                  secret:
+                  credentials:
+                    description: Credentials defines the name of the secret that holds the credentials to connect to the target
                     type: string
                   tlsSecret:
-                    description: TLSSecret defines the name of the TLS secret to connect to the target
+                    description: TLSSecret defines the name of the TLS secret to connect to the target if mtls is used
                     type: string
                 required:
                 - connectionProfiles
-                - secret
+                - credentials
                 type: object
               kind:
                 default: ip